Your digestion and your sense of well-being are more closely connected than you may think

 - Mental health and well being

-Ayurveda and Traditional Chinese Medicine (TCM) affirm that food is medicine, as well as lifestyle.
+Traditional Chinese Medicine (TCM) affirms that food is medicine, as well as lifestyle.
 Simply waking up an hour earlier than you normally do, taking time to drink your morning coffee, chai tea, or chia seed smoothie can set the tone for your entire day.
 Incorporating a Qi Gong, yoga, or dance practice, or playing fetch with your labrador can do wonders for your digestion.
 Set health goals within the context of community and enlist the help of your friends or family to eat more consciously and exercise more regularly.

 Your practitioner can also work with you to help you achieve your goals.
 Within the framework of holistic medicine it is always important to remember that you are not the sum and total of your problems.
 Difficult digestion and digestive disorders are just one facet of your health.
 With our tools of herbal medicine and acupuncture we can help you achieve optimal health.